Scientific Name

 Description

 Sempervivum ×barbulatum 'Hookeri' is a small succulent plant that forms compact miniature rosettes of pale green leaves.
 It resembles Sempervivum arachnoideum but has greener, flatter, and slightly more elongated leaves.
-The rosettes grow up to 0.4 inches (1 cm) in diameter and produce tiny offsets, all nicely cob-webbed, forming a dense mat or cushion.
+The rosettes can grow up to 0.4 inches (1 cm) in diameter and produce tiny offsets, all nicely cob-webbed, forming a dense mat or cushion over time.
 The outer leaves turn red in summer.

-In summer, the mature rosettes produce an erect, up to 2 inches (5 cm) tall stalk clothed with rather larger similar leaves, bearing cymes of purplish-rose, many-stellate flowers.
+In summer, the mature rosettes produce an erect stalk clothed with rather larger, similar leaves, bearing cymes of purplish-rose, many-stellate flowers.
+The flower stalk can grow up to 2 inches (5 cm) tall.

 See more at How to Grow and Care for Sempervivum.